 At the same time, Austria’s status as a multiethnic empire complicated the dream of a united Greater Germany – the grossdeutsch solution.
 Eventually, Prussian leadership, largely influenced by Otto von Bismarck, settled for a Germany that excluded Austria.

 An important step towards this kleindeutsch solution was the Austro-Prussian War in 1866.
 Interestingly, the South-German States aligned with Austria, including Bavaria, Baden, and Württemberg, are said to have flown the black-red-gold flag, further illustrating the distinctions between the present-day color scheme and the northern, Prussian tradition.

-After the conflict, this direction was finalized as the German Confederation was officially disbanded, and Prussia went on to form its unofficial successor, the North German Confederation, in 1867.
+After the conflict, this direction was finalized as the German Confederation was officially disbanded, and Prussia formed its unofficial successor, the North German Confederation, in 1867.

 On June 25 of that year, the coalition adopted a flag that blended the colors of its largest and smallest member Prussia (black and white) and the Hanseatic League (red and white), into a new black-white-red (Schwarz-Weisse-rot) horizontal tricolor.

-This flag would also be the national flag for the subsequent German Empire from 1871 to 1918, which finally replaced the German Confederation.
+This flag would also be the national flag for the subsequent German Empire from 1871 to 1918, finally replacing the German Confederation.

 Following Germany’s defeat in World War I, this Imperial flag fell into disuse, and the new Weimar Republic officially reinstated the black-red-gold sequence on August 11, 1919.

 Throughout the days of the Weimar Republic, there was a debate on which flag to use, causing strong controversy, with monarchists and conservatives in favor of re-adopting the black-white-red flag.

 In 1926 the old black-white-red flag was once more admitted to use, but only for Germany’s diplomatic missions overseas.

 See Related: Interesting Facts About the Berlin Wall